Page 1: Biography

 Working with Kara Puketapu, secretary of the Department of Māori Affairs from 1977, MacIntyre oversaw some important initiatives, including the adoption of the Tū Tāngata (‘stand tall’) philosophy, from which kōhanga reo preschool language centres later emerged, and community engagement through Kōkiri (outreach) centres.
 He was less comfortable responding to the growing demands for government action to address systemic racism and inequality, or dramatic land protests at Bastion Point (Takaparawhau) and Raglan (Whāingaroa).

 In 1978, following an electoral redistribution, MacIntyre contested and easily won the new East Cape electorate, which stretched from Whakatāne to Gisborne.
 He relinquished Māori affairs to Ben Couch, National’s first Māori minister, but retained agriculture and took on the now-separate fisheries portfolio.
-An innovative agriculture minister, MacIntyre encouraged farmers to diversify into horticulture and forestry, and was heavily involved in trade negotiations with the European Economic Community.
+An innovative agriculture minister, MacIntyre encouraged farmers to diversify into forestry and horticulture, especially the burgeoning kiwifruit industry, and was heavily involved in trade negotiations with the European Economic Community.
 As fisheries minister he sought to protect overexploited inshore fisheries, oversaw the establishment of New Zealand’s 200-nautical-mile Exclusive Economic Zone and urged the industry to ‘think big’ by embracing deepwater fishing.

 In mid-1980 MacIntyre became embroiled in a controversy that cast a shadow over his later career.
 The previous year his daughter Audrey, a Wellington regional councillor, and her husband, Jim Fitzgerald, had purchased the 994-hectare Long Gully station, near Karori.
 After two unsuccessful applications, the couple were granted a $137,000 loan from the Marginal Lands Board to develop the property.
 A board member resigned, alleging pressure had been applied by MacIntyre and family friend Venn Young, who was minister of lands and chairman of the board.
 After months of intense media scrutiny, a commission of inquiry found no wrongdoing by either minister but described MacIntyre’s conduct as ‘extremely unwise’.7